Bookkeeping is the task of recording all the day-to-day transactions of your business, like sales invoices, cash receipts and expenses.

 As a sole proprietor, bookkeeping can seem daunting and complex.
 We’re here to tell you that it doesn’t have to be.
 Preparing an annual income statement for your accountant is perfectly doable with your knowledge and skill set.
 However, in case you need a little guidance, we’ve created an outline for a six-step bookkeeping method (aka income-statement only) to make tax season a breeze.

 First tip: By paying for all of your business transactions with your business bank and credit cards, you’re already on your way to simplifying your filing process.
 Similarly, personal expenses should be kept to your personal accounts or, even better, just use cash.
 These small changes will make things simple and help keep accounting fees low.

 No balance sheet is required in our simple method, which means there’s no need for debits or credits.
 And because bookkeeping software such as Xero and Quickbooks Online (QBO) are widely used, we have fundamental advice for those as well.
 However, it’s important to note that that software uses a double-entry bookkeeping method, which tends to be more complicated than our income-statement-only method.
 Let’s get started!

 Step 1: Start with a list (or chart) of accounts

-Every transaction your business makes will need to be be categorized to an account.
-An account is basically a category for all of your income (sales) and expenses (supplies, insurance, bank fees, etc).
+Every transaction your business makes will need to be categorized to an account.
+An account is basically a category for all of your income (sales) and expenses (supplies, insurance, bank fees, etc.).

 See the standard accounts we have on our simple income statement template.
-Add to this list to suit your business - this one is quite simplified.
+Add to this list to suit your business – this example is quite simplified.